Tachaeon/Wizard-Buddy/README.md

 - (Extensible: more PowerShell or batch scripts can be added)

 ### 6. Hide
-- Hides the wizard sprite from the desktop while keeping tray controls available.
+- Hides Wizard-Buddy from the desktop while keeping tray controls available.

 ## Other Features
 - Click and drag any .gif onto Wizard-Buddy to change it to that .gif!
 Even works from web browsers.
 (File has to be .gif)